 For example, in Facebook, Inc. v.
-IRS, the U.S. District Court for the Northern District of California considered Facebook's claim that it was legally entitled to a hearing before the IRS Independent Office of Appeals.1 For support, Facebook cited the provision of the Taxpayer Bill of Rights (TBOR) that describes "the right to appeal a decision of the Internal Revenue Service in an independent forum."
-See IRC § 7803(a) (3)(E).
-The court rejected Facebook's position, broadly holding that TBOR "did not grant [taxpayers] new enforceable rights."
-The court's decision may well be correct, but in the rare cases where a court's decision has the potential to affect the fundamental taxpayer rights of all or a large group of taxpayers, the court would benefit from hearing and considering the position of the National Taxpayer Advocate as the voice of the taxpayer.
+IRS, a U.S. district court considered Facebook's position that it was legally entitled to a hearing before the IRS Independent Office of Appeals.2 For support, Facebook cited the provision of the Taxpayer Bill of Rights (TBOR) that describes "the right to appeal a decision of the Internal Revenue Service in an independent forum."3 The court rejected Facebook's position, broadly holding that TBOR "did not grant [taxpayers] new enforceable rights."
+The court's decision may well be correct, but in the rare cases